cupofteame/WeatherSearch/README.md

    python Weather.py
    ```
 2. Open a web browser and go to `http://localhost:5000`.
-3. Enter a location name in the search box and click "Search" to get the current weather information.
+3. Enter a location name in the search box and click "Search" to get the current weather information and forecast.

 ## Project Structure